Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Settings.md

 To counteract this, enable noise filtering.
 When this setting is enabled and your application receives input, the system determines whether the input comes from a Device that has noisy Controls ([`InputControl.noisy`](../api/UnityEngine.InputSystem.InputControl.html#UnityEngine_InputSystem_InputControl_noisy)).
 If it does, the system also determines whether the given input contains any state changes on a Control that isn't flagged as noisy.
 If so, that Device becomes current.
 Otherwise, your application still consumes the input, which is also visible on the Device, but the Device doesn't become current.

+> [!NOTE]
->__Note__: The system doesn't currently detect most forms of noise, but does detect those on gamepad sticks.
+> The system doesn't currently detect most forms of noise, but does detect those on gamepad sticks.
 This means that if the sticks wiggle a small amount but are still within deadzone limits, the Device still becomes current.
 This doesn't require actuating the sticks themselves.
 On most gamepads, there's a small tolerance within which the sticks move when the entire device moves.

 ## Compensate Orientation